 BRISBANE QLD 4003

-A Lift Payment of $20 (inclusive of GST) applies for each eligible Wheelchair Accessible Taxi (WAT) trip involving transportation of a TSS member who is required to travel in a wheelchair.
+A Lift Payment of $20 (inclusive of GST), as a driver incentive, applies for each eligible Wheelchair Accessible Taxi (WAT) trip involving transportation of a TSS member who is required to travel in a wheelchair.
 The Lift Payment is not part of the taxi fare so there is no additional cost to a TSS member.

 Journeys eligible for the Lift Payment must meet each of the following requirements: